ssshah86/CAN-SLIM-screener/README.md

   * Also a 1-99 rating scale, 99 is better and is percentile ranking within sector.

 ### N - Newer Companies, New Products, New Management, New Highs Off Properly Formed Chart Bases
+* Need to find stocks that break out of proper bases that typically last 8 weeks to 15 months.
+* If the stock is more than 5-10% above the exact buy point off the base, then it should be avoided.
+* Look for important new products or services, or that have benefitted from new management or materially improved industry conditions.
+Buy their stock when they are emerging from sound, correctly analyzed price consolidation patterns and are close to, or making new price highs on increased volume.

 ### S - Supply and Demand: Big Volume Demand at Key Points

 ### L - Leader or Laggard: Which is Your Stock?

 ### I - Institutional Sponsorship

 ### M - Market Direction: How You Can Determine It

 ## Output